• Free Tours

 There is plenty to see, from the Roman Amphitheatre to the old Roman Circus, with plenty of museums to keep you informed.

-My recommendation is to get a map from the tourist office and a general ticket that allows access to all key sights.
+My recommendation is to get a map from the tourist office and a general ticket that allows access to all the key sights.

 MY LOCAL TIP: If getting there by car, don’t miss the two-storey aqueduct (Pont del Diable) just before reaching the town.
 It’s only 4km outside Tarragona and you can even walk across it!
 To get there from Tarragona, take the N-240 towards Lleida.